 Do I need a 200-hour Yoga Alliance certificate to attend Frameworks 300?

 You don’t.
 Yoga Alliance is fine with yoga teachers earning a 300-hour before a 200-hour training.
-They have requirements regarding how you register with them, but it wouldn’t affect your ability to use Frameworks programs as YTT hours.
+They have requirements regarding how you register with them, but it wouldn’t affect your ability to use this training as YTT hours.